Marvel's Spider-Man: Miles Morales: Sales

-The PlayStation 4 version of Marvel's Spider-Man: Miles Morales sold 22,882 physical copies within its first week on sale in Japan, making it the eighth-best-selling retail game of the week in the country.
-During the same week, the PlayStation 5 version was the tenth-best-selling retail game in Japan, selling 18,640 physical copies.
+The PlayStation 4 version of Marvel's Spider-Man: Miles Morales sold 22,882 physical units within its first week on sale in Japan, making it the eighth-best-selling retail game of the week in the country.
+During the same week, the PlayStation 5 version was the tenth-best-selling retail game in Japan, selling 18,640 physical units.
+By March 2023, 92,846 units of the game had been sold in Japan.
 Miles Morales was also the best-selling physical PlayStation 5 launch game in the UK.
-In Germany, the game sold over 100,000 copies in its launch month and 200,000 copies by the end of December 2020.
-As of December 18, 2020, the game has sold a combined total of 663,000 digital copies across both the PlayStation 4 and PlayStation 5 platforms.
-On April 22, 2021, Jeff Grubb of VentureBeat reported that the game had outsold both The Last of Us Part II and Ghost of Tsushima with regards to lifetime sales.
-As of July 18, 2021, the game had sold over 6.5 million copies.
-Miles Morales was the twelfth best-selling game of 2020, and the sixth best-selling game of 2021.
+In Germany, the game sold over 100,000 units in its launch month and 200,000 units by the end of December 2020.
+In April 2021, Jeff Grubb of VentureBeat reported that the game had outsold both The Last of Us Part II and Ghost of Tsushima in the United States.
+It was the twelfth best-selling game of 2020 and the sixth best-selling game of 2021 in the United States.

+By December 2020, Miles Morales had sold 663,000 digital units across both PlayStation 4 and PlayStation 5.
+The game had sold over 6.5 million units by July 2021.
+In December 2023, Insomniac Games were the victim of a leak because of a ransomware attack.
+This leak revealed that in June 2020 Miles Morales was projected to sell over 10.2 million units and generate $260 million in revenue.
+As of June 2023 the game sold 14.4 million units worldwide, turning a profit of nearly $270 million for a 242% return on investment.